Contractor Payment Terms | Everything You Need to Know

 Typical Payment Terms for Contractors

 A well-defined set of payment terms should include enough detail to ensure all project stakeholders are informed and aware of the pre-defined payment schedule.
-It should contain the following elements:

-It’s an easy oversight to make, but without the proper information-legal names, addresses, and appropriate signatures on all required documents, a contract is not legally binding even if it’s signed.
+Legal Contact Details of Both Parties: It’s an easy oversight to make, but without the proper information-legal names, addresses, and appropriate signatures on all required documents, a contract is not legally binding even if it’s signed.
+In some cases, it’s also essential for builders to include their license number in the contract.

-The scope of work might be the most important part of the construction contract, as it defines all the objectives and requirements of the project.
+Scope of Work: The scope of work might be the most important part of the construction contract, as it defines all the objectives and requirements of the project.
 This area of the contract should, in great detail, explain the services to be provided, including a description of materials, quality, schedule of work, and other specifications pertinent to the construction.

-Finally, outlining who from the parties in the contract has the authority to make and finalize decisions during the construction project will help to avoid disputes.
+Authority: Finally, outlining who from the parties in the contract has the authority to make and finalize decisions during the construction project will help to avoid disputes.
 With so many moving parts, this simple element in the contract can save a lot of headaches and confusion.

 Streamline Payments With Enhanced Flexibility